Andrew Crooke and William Cooke

 Altogether, Crooke and Cooke published almost two-thirds of Shirley's lifetime dramatic output.

 Cooke disappears from the historical record after 1641; his last known work was Sir Edward Coke's The Complete Copy-Holder (1641).

 Crooke issued a second edition of Wit Without Money in 1661.
 In 1659, Crooke partnered with stationer Henry Brome (his shop was at the sign of the Gun in Ivy Lane) to issue a volume of Richard Brome's dramas called Five New Plays; the collection contained The English Moor, The Lovesick Court, The Weeding of Covent Garden, The New Academy, and The Queen and Concubine.

 Crooke maintained personal relationships with other publishers and printers: Richard Cotes, brother of Thomas Cotes, left Crooke a bequest in his 1653 last will and testament, and bookseller John Parker left Crooke a memorial ring in his 1648 will.
-Crooke himself left no will when he died in the autumn of 1674; administration of his estate was granted to his widow on 15 October of that year.
+Crooke himself left no will when he died in the autumn of 1674; administration of his estate was granted to his widow, Elizabeth (d. in or after 1696), on 15 October of that year.

 Crooke had business and family connections in Dublin, the city where Shirley operated in the 1637–40 era.
 Crooke's nephew, another Andrew Crooke, served as "His Majesty's printer and bookseller" in Dublin from 1693 until his death in 1732.
 (This later Andrew Crooke, "the second," once sued his own mother, Mary Crooke, in a business dispute.)
 In an odd coincidence of history, Andrew Crooke II had an apprentice named William Cooke, who eventually set up shop as a printer and bookseller in Chester, where he published The Chester Weekly Journal.